ajay99511/ICM_Fraud_Detection/README.md

 This project uses the [IEEE-CIS Fraud Detection](https://www.kaggle.com/c/ieee-fraud-detection) dataset, a collaboration between IEEE, the Computational Intelligence Society, and **Vesta Corporation** — a real fraud prevention company.
 The features reflect actual signals used in production fraud systems.

 Raw data files are not included in this repository and must be downloaded separately from Kaggle.

+---

+## What Makes This "Production-Accepted" Specifically

+Artifact persistence — encoders, medians, and model saved separately so they can be versioned and deployed independently Schema alignment — the pipeline reads the training schema at startup and enforces it at inference, preventing silent feature mismatch bugs
+Lifespan management — model loads once at startup, not on every request Batch endpoint — real systems don't always score one transaction at a time; batch scoring is used for end-of-day reconciliation, risk reporting, and backfill jobs
+Configurable threshold — business logic separated from model logic Graceful handling of unseen categories — a new card network or email domain won't crash the service